NikolayDenisov/try2connect/README.md

 #TODO

-* Add timeout for resolv
+* Return url if  all DNS not working